We believe that the voice of people with Crohn’s and Colitis should be at the centre of all research into Crohn’s and Colitis.

 Epidemiology is the study of how often conditions occur in different groups of people and why.
 It’s important because a full of picture of Crohn’s and Colitis can help us develop high quality care across the UK, support people to manage their condition and drive world-class research.

-This project will establish the latest numbers of people with the conditions and better understand how they were diagnosed.
-Researchers at the University of Nottingham will give an accurate picture of just how many people there are with Crohn’s or Colitis in the UK.
-Research in parts of the UK strongly suggests that 500,000 people in the UK have Crohn’s or Colitis, but this project will report on the full picture.
+Researchers at the University of Nottingham will give an accurate picture of just how many people there are with Crohn’s or Colitis in the UK and the diversity of this group.
 To do this, they will use the Clinical Practice Research Datalink (CPRD), which holds patient healthcare records from GPs.

-Results will also provide information on age, gender, ethnicity, socioeconomic position, and where people live, as well as whether those with the conditions were previously diagnosed with Irritable Bowel Syndrome (IBS).
+Results will also provide information on age, gender, ethnicity, socioeconomic position, and where people live, as well as whether they previously diagnosed with Irritable Bowel Syndrome (IBS).
 Understanding these details is crucial for helping us understand the causes of these conditions and their impact on the people living with them.

-The first results of this project should be available in the spring of 2021.
+The first results of this project should be available in late 2021.

-PredictSURE IBDTM is the world’s first validated prognostic test for guiding treatment options in Crohn’s and Colitis - this is a major step towards personalised medicine in Crohn’s and Colitis.
+PredictSURE IBDTM is the world’s first validated prognostic test for guiding treatment options in Crohn’s and Colitis - this is a major step towards personalised medicine.
 The PredictSURE IBDTM test is produced by PredictImmune, a spin-out company from the University of Cambridge.